---

 type: guide

-summary: Schedule future actions with durable sleep that survives cold starts, and race sleeps against hooks to let external events wake the workflow early.
+summary: Schedule future actions with durable sleep that survives cold starts, and race sleeps against hooks to let external events cancel the workflow early.

 ---